LavKalsi/CreditCardFraudDetector/README.md

 ### Files in `res` Folder

 - `FraudDetector.py`: The Flask application that handles HTTP requests from the frontend.
-- `CreditCard.model`: The trained machine learning model.
+- `creditcard.model`: The trained machine learning model.
 - `requirements.txt`: The dependencies required for the Python backend.

 ## Contributing